 For Following Year

-A parent of a student receiving special education services and whose placement for the following school year will be in a self-contained classroom eligible for video surveillance may request that a video camera be placed in the classroom by the end of the current school year or by the tenth business day after the student's admission, review, and dismissal (ARD) committee determines the student's placement, whichever is later.
+A parent of a student receiving special education services and whose placement for the following school year will be in a self-contained classroom eligible for video surveillance may request in writing that a video camera be placed in the classroom by the end of the current school year or by the tenth business day after the student's admission, review, and dismissal (ARD) committee determines the student's placement, whichever is later.
 If such a request is made, the campus shall begin operation of the camera by the deadlines in law.

 For Current Year